 Extensive modeling was conducted during this feasibility study to understand how the jetties at the east entrance of the Canal alter coastal processes in the study area and how those alterations influence erosion to the downdrift shoreline.
-The shoreline change analysis also concluded that approximately 1,175,000 cubic yards of material have been lost along that reach, approximately 78% of which could be directly attributed to the Canal FNP.
-Further, it projected that approximately 1,288,000 cubic yards of material may erode from that shoreline over the next 50 years.
-The shoreline change analysis further concluded that the Canal jetties dramatically increase erosion along the first 10,800 linear feet of shoreline downdrift of the Canal.
-Beyond 10,800 linear feet, shoreline erosion rates become more consistent with naturally occurring, regional erosion rates.
-The sediment transport analysis concluded that approximately 85% percent of the material that otherwise migrates naturally to the downdrift littoral system is either trapped updrift of the Canal, shoals in the channel itself or is lost offshore, resulting in only 15% of the material potentially reaching the downdrift shoreline.
-This analysis confirms that the jetties substantially limit the downdrift shoreline's ability to stabilize and self-heal in the way that an uninterrupted system otherwise could.
+A shoreline change analysis concluded that the jetties increase erosion along Town Neck Beach and Springhill Beach for approximately 10,800 linear feet.
+The shoreline change analysis also concluded that approximately 782,000 cubic yards of material have been lost along that reach, approximately 78% of which can be directly attributed to the Canal FNP.
+Further, it projected that approximately 900,000 cubic yards of material will erode from that shoreline over the next 50 years.
+The sediment transport analysis concluded that approximately 85% percent of the material that otherwise migrates naturally to the downdrift littoral system is either trapped updrift of the Canal, shoals in the channel itself or is lost offshore, resulting in only 15% of the material reaching the downdrift shoreline.
+In conclusion, these analyses demonstrated that the jetties at the east end of the Canal unquestionably and significantly increase erosion of the Sandwich shoreline along Town Neck Beach and Springhill Beach.